-This chapter describes the pricing of imbalances according to the two-price model for production imbalances and the one-price model for consumption imbalances.
+This chapter describes the pricing of imbalances according to the single price model for imbalances.
 The fees that are charged in the imbalance settlement are also presented in this chapter.

-The BRP's imbalance volumes are priced hour by hour according to the prices that are generated in the day-ahead market and in the regulation power market.
-Depending on the nature and direction of the imbalance and the overall regulation direction of the delivery hour, the price applied to an hour of imbalance can be either the up regulation price or the down regulation price from the regulation power market or the PX market price from NEMOs.
-The pricing mechanism is different for production imbalances and consumption imbalances as explained in subchapters 7.1 and 7.2.
+The BRP's imbalance volumes are priced for each imbalance settlement period according to the prices that are generated in the day-ahead market and in the regulation power market.
+Depending on the nature and direction of the imbalance and the overall regulation direction of the ISP, the price applied to an ISP of imbalance can be either the up regulation price or the down regulation price depending on the dominating direction from the regulation power market or the PX market price from NEMOs in case of no activation of balancing energy.
 In addition to the pricing of the imbalance volumes, eSett also calculates the fees that are charged from the BRPs in the imbalance settlement.
-The applicable fee categories are presented in subchapter 7.3.
+The applicable fee categories are presented in subchapter 7.2.

-Prices used in the imbalance calculations PX market price (EUR/MWh) per MBA Up regulation price (EUR/MWh) per MBA Down regulation price (EUR/MWh) per MBA Main direction of imbalance adjustment per MBA Production imbalance sale price (EUR/MWh) per MBA Production imbalance purchase price (EUR/MWh) per MBA Consumption imbalance price (EUR/MWh) per MBA
+Prices used in the imbalance calculations

+PX market price (EUR/MWh) per MBA

+Up regulation price (EUR/MWh) per MBA

+Down regulation price (EUR/MWh) per MBA

+Main direction of imbalance adjustment per MBA

+Imbalance sales price (EUR/MWh) per MBA

+Imbalance purchase price (EUR/MWh) per MBA

-Table 18 Pricing information.
+Table 16 Pricing information.

-7.1 Pricing of Production Imbalance
+7.1 Pricing of Imbalance